 SDC reaches out to the elderly

-THE Social Development Commission (SDC) sas it remains a tower of strength for the vulnerable and underprivileged amidst the coronavirus disease (COVID-19) outbreak in Jamaica.
+THE Social Development Commission (SDC) says it remains a tower of strength for the vulnerable and underprivileged amidst the coronavirus disease (COVID-19) outbreak in Jamaica.

 In March, the Ministry of Local Government and Community Development, as well as SDC offices across the country, activated the RONA Helpline Senior Care Response initiative, designed to aid senior citizens over the age of 70 years old with specific support once they are in critical need.